matthajec/movie-search-rebuild/README.md

     return body
   }
   ```
-  This lets the developer to use types as normal even though the results aren't known until run-time.
+  This lets you use types as normal despite the data not existing in the app until runtime.

 * Optimizing the search input box.
 The search input boxes value is stored in state in the ```App``` component where the children are the ```Header``` component and the ```Results``` component.
 This would cause lag whenever the value of the search box was changed because it also rerended the results.
 To fix this, I changed the export of the component that held the results from ```export default MovieCardGroup``` to ```export default React.memo(MovieCardGroup)```, memoizing the results so that they only rerender when there are new results.